In Part I, we discussed Determining Project Deliverables and Using an Intranet Project Checklist. The next step involves selecting the right team.

 The RACI Matrix

 - Informed: These are the people who are kept informed about progress and with whom there is one-way communication.
-These are the people who are affected by the outcome of the tasks and need to be kept up-to-date of what is going on.
+These are the people who are affected by the outcome of the tasks and need to be kept up-to-date with what is going on.

-Without clearly defined roles and responsibilities it is easy for projects to run into trouble.
+Without clearly defined roles and responsibilities, it is easy for projects to run into trouble.
 When people know exactly what is expected of them, it is easier for them to complete their work on time, within budget and to the right level of quality.

 To learn how to schedule your project and create a timeline, read Project Planning 101: Part Three.
 If you need a refresher to remember how to determine your project deliverables, read Project Planning 101: Part One.

 Editor’s Note: This post was originally published in 2015 and has been completely revamped and updated for accuracy and comprehensiveness.